TJ Friedl Player Props: Reds vs. Braves

 TJ Friedl At The Plate

-- Friedl has picked up an RBI in 32.1% of his games this year, with more than one RBI in 9.4% of his games.
-He has also produced three or more runs in three contests.
+- Friedl has picked up an RBI in 31.5% of his games this year, with more than one RBI in 9.3% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.